agateau/clyde/docs/internals.md

 - Windows: `{FOLDERID_LocalAppData}/clyde/cache`
 - macOS: `$HOME/Library/Caches/clyde`

-The prefix can be defined using the `$CLYDE_PREFIX` environment variable.
+The prefix can be defined using the `$CLYDE_HOME` environment variable.

 Packages are all installed in $prefix/inst.